GlowingUmbreon/Loma3DS/README.md

 ## What it is

 **Loma3DS** is a **Luma3DS** fork with a few small extra features:
-Most Luma3DS text changed to Loma3DS (apart from credits) The blue colours you see in menus etc. changed to red Files are saved into a directory called Loma insead of Luma
+* Most Luma3DS text changed to Loma3DS (apart from credits)
+* The blue colours you see in menus etc. changed to red
+* Files are saved into a directory called Loma insead of Luma
+* More screen filters
+* Advanced brightness

 If you are going to use **Loma3DS** then i using this feature from the **Luma3DS** wiki: https://github.com/AuroraWright/Luma3DS/wiki/Optional-features#firm-payload-chainloader